jlimsy/retrogram/README.md

 ## **_NOW WITH ENHANCED FEATURES!_**

-- 🏞️ Generate beautiful photo collages with a drag and drop feature!
+- 🏞️ Generate beautiful photo collages with a drag and drop feature,
-- ✏️ Captivate your followers by formatting your captions!
+- ✏️ Captivate your followers by formatting your captions,
+- 📰 Stay up to date with the latest trends on your feed!

 ## Inspiration for UI: